That's the Lib Dem message as I've seen repeated about a squillion times now and it's starting to annoy me.

 "I am not asking for your vote.
 I am here to give you a real choice.
 Let me make that very clear from the outset.
 The thought of being an MP scares the bejesus out of me but I am prepared to see the truth delivered on the television and radio and internet rather than the state sponsored lies, sponsored with your hard earned money.
 For that I am prepared to stand up and say I will help to bring that change about"

-"For many years now we've had indications in the polls that the support for Labour and the Conservatives is much more fragmented, much more negative, for example, nearly half of Conservative supporters don't actually like the Conservatives, they simply vote Conservative to keep Labour out, and similarly a very substantial proportion of Labour people vote Labour to keep the Tories out."
+They set out some not-very-detailed ideas about cutting "waste and red tape" and "cleaning up politics", with each point introduced by a sentence in bold slagging off Labour."For many years now we've had indications in the polls that the support for Labour and the Conservatives is much more fragmented, much more negative, for example, nearly half of Conservative supporters don't actually like the Conservatives, they simply vote Conservative to keep Labour out, and similarly a very substantial proportion of Labour people vote Labour to keep the Tories out."

 "For several years, and especially since the Iraq war, many Labour voters haven't really voted for 'Labour' but for 'Oh blimey, pwww, Labour I suppose'."

-"In the coming weeks, you will make a big choice about the kind of future you want for Britain.
+She kicks off talking about Labour's handling of the recession, about how she's supported "job-boosting measures and extra help for families, businesses and home owners".
+It's all very vague, of course, and she's appealing to people's trust in Labour as competent administrators rather than people who might have any kind of vision or principles.
+But she doesn't get bogged down in taking pops at The Other Guy, which is what I'm judging her on."In the coming weeks, you will make a big choice about the kind of future you want for Britain.
 Lots of people are rightly worried about a Conservative Government and the Liberal Democrats refuse to rule out a deal with the Tories.
 Labour is the only clear choice."From the outset, it's weasel words.
 Who is worried about a Conservative Government?
 Why?
 If you have something to say, say it, don't hide behind "lots of people".